Milky Way at Castle Hill, New Zealand

 Best Sony lenses for Milky Way photography

-• Sony FE 24mm F/1.4 GM: The 24 mm G Master model is more expensive, especially for being a prime lens, but it’s widely considered as the best Sony Milky Way lens in terms of image quality and performance.
+• Sony FE 24mm F/1.4 GM: The 24 mm G Master model is more expensive, especially for being a prime lens, but it’s widely considered the best Sony Milky Way lens in terms of image quality and performance.
 It’s also a good lens for filming the Milky Way, thanks to its f/1.4.
+Personally, I still prefer the 20 mm f/1.8 even though it’s not a GM model.

 Best Nikon Lenses for Milky Way Photography